 Of course, I hope that this note finds you, your family and your friends in good health.
 I will not spend your valuable time telling you how to wash your hands and practice social distancing, etc. I am sure you are doing whatever is necessary to keep yourself and others safe.

 Why would I be so confident that you are doing the right things at this critical time?
 Because you are a part of the Camp Tall Timbers Family.
 Whether a current camper, family member, staff or alumni; you know what it is like to show compassion for others, work with a group to achieve a common goal, organize and show enthusiasm in all that you do.
 You are the people that others will look up to during this critical time.
 I am convinced that the foundations of your camp experience will be helpful over the next few weeks.

-As far as camp goes, we are working hard to prepare for our 50th summer.
+As far as summer camp in West Virginia goes, we are working hard to prepare for our 50th summer.
 Hiring staff, making improvements, building and cleaning up.
 We have worked on our activity calendar and started to gather the supplies we need to support our program.
 We did a lot of painting and improvement work in the Fall so the usual wet weather of the Spring will not be a factor in our preparations.

 We are closely monitoring the implications of Covid-19 and will continue to keep in touch with any updates and information should any of the events encroach on our camp schedule.